 On April 30, 1954, the Front Command informed the units that the opening day of the third attack was May 1, 1954.
 The tasks of the units in this attack were:

-- Division 316: Destroy high point C1 and hold that position; simultaneously attack C2 to coordinate with battle C1.
-If conditions are favorable, develop the destruction of C2; fully prepare to attack and capture important enemy bunkers in position A1 and occupy those bunkers.
+- Division 316: Destroy high point C1 and hold that position; simultaneously attack and encroach on C2 to coordinate with the C1 battle.
+If conditions are favorable, develop and destroy C2; fully prepare to attack and capture important enemy bunkers in position A1 and occupy those bunkers.

 - Division 312: Destroy strongholds 505 and 505A.
 Use firepower and a small unit to coordinate with Division 316 to block reinforcements while 316 destroys C1.
 Prepare and destroy position 204.